alexpolt/alexpolt.github.io/src/atomic-data.md

-##A Multibyte General Purpose Lock-Free Data Structure: atomic_data
+##atomic_data: A Multibyte General Purpose Lock-Free Data Structure

   Perhaps every article on lock-free programming should start with a warning that it's extremely